ImLilDev/BobaFettHolographicChain/README.md

 # Hologragric Text Chain Boba Fett

-faithfully replicate the holographic text chain as seen in The Mandalorian S02
+faithfull replica of the holographic text chain as seen in The Mandalorian S02

-this is what was missing for your Boba Fett cosplay :D
+this is what was missing on your Boba Fett cosplay :D

 ## Screenshots